TheGupta2012/backend-MovieRecsys/README.md

 # backend-MovieRecsys
-The application involving the query processing for a Movie and Series Recommendation System.
+:large_orange_diamond: This is the application involving the query processing for a Movie and Series Recommendation System.

-## **QUERY STRUCTURE**
+## **QUERY STRUCTURE** :point_down:
 > BASE LINK : https://movie-recsys.herokuapp.com/movie?query=

   - The *query* parameter present in the link serves as the link to the API